Viktor Yanukovych: Criminal convictions

 On 15 December 1967, at the age of 17, Yanukovych was sentenced to three years imprisonment for participating in a robbery and assault.
 On 8 June 1970 he was convicted for a second time on charges of assault.
 He was sentenced to two years of imprisonment and did not appeal the verdict.
 Decades later, Yanukovych characterised his arrests and imprisonment as "mistakes of youth".

-On 27 December 1978 both of Yanukovych's convictions were overturned by the Donetsk Regional Court at the initiative of judge Vitaliy Boiko, after an appeal by Soviet cosmonaut Georgy Beregovoy, then deputy of the Supreme Soviet of the Soviet Union.
+On 27 December 1978 both of Yanukovych's convictions were overturned by the Donetsk Regional Court at the initiative of judge Vitaliy Boiko, after an appeal by cosmonaut Georgy Beregovoy, then deputy of the Supreme Soviet of the Soviet Union.
 In 2005 deputy head prosecutor of Donetsk Oblast initiated a proceeding concerning possible falsification of documents confirming the overturn of Yanukovych's convictions, however in 2006 it was abandoned.
-According to a local judge, the originals of documents concerning Yanukovych's convictions went missing from the Yenakieve court between 1989 and 2000 due to "insufficient security measures".
+According to a local judge, the originals of documents concerning Yanukovych's convictions went missing from the Yenakiieve court between 1989 and 2000 due to "insufficient security measures".